saumya-jetley/SketchIt/README.md

 # SketchIt
-Auto Sketch Artist: draw an edge map of the input image in real-time
+Auto Sketch Artist: draw an edge map of the input image interactively

 ### Run the app
 - navigate to: bin/x86/release